 Grades will be determined on an accumulative basis for each marking period.
-Eligibility will not be checked until the 3rd Wednesday of each new semester and 2nd Wednesday of each new nine weeks.
-Students will be allowed to practice during the time of ineligibility.
-In addition, ineligible students will not be allowed to attend home or away from activities or travel with the team to their participating activity (for example, but not limited to team attendance at college games, team lock-in's, team motivational activities) with their school organization during or after school hours.
+Eligibility will not be checked until the 3rd Monday of each new semester and 2nd Monday of each new nine weeks. be allowed to practice during the time of ineligibility.
+However, ineligible students will not be allowed to attend home activities as a team member or travel to out of town activities with the team (for example, but not limited to team attendance at college games, team lock-in's, team motivational activities) or with their school organization during or after school hours.